-7.3 Work done to an air mass in expansion
+7.3 Work done by an air mass in expansion

-Suppose an air mass with volume $V_1$ is shrinker $V_2$ .
-How to express the work done to the air mass system.
+Suppose an air mass with volume $V_1$ is expanded to $V_2$ .
+How can one express the work done by the air mass to its surrounding?

 Suppose that the air mass is in a cylindrical shape with a cross section area A and the expansion is through the extension of cylinder's length.
 When the cylinder is expanded by a small increment dx in height, the force is pA and the distance of the force is dx.
 Thus, the small amount of work done by the air system is